CarMax vs. Private Sale: Is It Worth the Hassle?

 Is it worth selling to CarMax or selling privately?

-It depends on your time and your car.
-Private sale typically gets you 14-18% more, around $2,800-$4,000 on a typical vehicle.
-But it takes 2-4 weeks and 10-30 hours of effort, and about 60-85% of private sellers give up and go to a dealer anyway.
+Private sale gets you 14-18% more, but takes 2-4 weeks and 10-30 hours.
+About 60-85% of private sellers give up and go to a dealer anyway.

 How much less does CarMax pay than private sale?

 CarMax typically offers 14-18% below private party value.
 On a $20,000 car, that is roughly $2,800-$3,600 less.
-The gap is larger on trucks and SUVs ($4,000-$5,000+) and smaller on sedans and economy cars.
+The gap is larger on trucks and SUVs ($4,000-$5,000+).